 If your USB-C power adapter isn't charging your Mac laptop

-Learn what to do if the USB-C power adapter that came with your Mac laptop computer stops charging, gets warm, or sparks.
+Find out what to do if the USB-C power adapter that came with your Mac laptop computer stops charging, gets warm or sparks.

-If your Mac came with a USB-C to MagSafe 3 cable, learn what to do if your MagSafe cable or power adapter isn't working.
+If your Mac came with a USB-C to MagSafe 3 cable, find out what to do if your MagSafe cable or power adapter isn’t working.

 USB-C power adapter

 USB-C charging cable

 If your power adapter isn’t charging your Mac laptop, unplug the power adapter from the plug socket, wait a few seconds, then plug it back in.
 If that doesn’t help, try these tips.